-It seems that you have a reservoir of imagination available to tap into, and perhaps intuitive wisdom as well.
-This can help complement your strategic thinking, and maximize your achievements for the benefit of all.
+This could help complement the strategic thinking, and maximize your achievements for the benefit of all.

 Resilience is based on constant creativity, innovation, and experimentation.
 When we neglect the non-rational wisdom we have in us, our solutions are missing critical information, and may create negative impacts on the ecosystem and society.